aaelony/aanb/README.md

 Contains:
  - A file browser where you select the `ipynb` file you would like to view.
- - It will render the file in a manner that relies on [nbcat](https://github.com/moisutsu/nbcat/).
+ - It will render the file in a manner inspired by [nbcat](https://github.com/moisutsu/nbcat/).
  - It does not currently syntax highlight the codes in the cells.
 (This may become a todo!).
  - It does not enable any kind of kernel that would allow running cells.
 (This may become a todo!).